Is your Yoga Mat eco-friendly?

 - Rubber mats- can be natural or synthetic.
 It is renewable and contains no PVC.
 However, if you’re allergic to latex, you might want to avoid these mats.

 - Organic cotton mats- these mats are washable, recyclable, sustainable, and provide the highest sweat absorption.
-However, it may be slippery as compared to other mats and are thus a good option if you’re practicing in the garden.
+However, it may be slippery as compared to other mats and is thus a good option if you’re practicing in the garden.

 - Cork mats- are now a growing trend.
 It is sustainable and more durable than rubber mats.
 It provides a good grip and is absorbent.

 - Eco-friendliness- while working towards taking care of ourselves and maintaining good health, we must also be aware of the impact it has on the environment.
-Avoiding PVC made mats and switching to more natural materials, will do greater good to ourselves as well as the environment.
+Avoiding PVC-made mats and switching to more natural materials, will do greater good to ourselves as well as the environment.

 Progress is impossible without change.
 To become a better, safer and greener planet, we must be part of something bigger.
 Focus your attention on being a better version of yourself as well as making the planet a better place to live in.
 We have one life and one planet, let’s protect both while we can.

-Check what type of Clothes we should wear for Yoga
+Check what type of clothes we should wear for Yoga